agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > This is the situation where log-transformation confirms the adequacy
 > of the transformation.

+*claim discussed before*

 ## Summary

 mean of sampling distribution of average = mean of distribution

 SD(sampling distribution) = SD(population)/sqrt(n)

+## 50% work on same problem
+## Identify the problems and isolate them and work on them alone
 ## Notes

 - I feel that I am not taking too seriously every single sentence,